Guaranteed Matrix Completion via Non-convex Factorization: Introduction

 \subsection{Our contributions}

 } Despite the great empirical success, the theoretical understanding of the algorithms for the factorization based formulation is fairly limited.
-More specifically, the fundamental question of whether these algorithms can recover the true low-rank matrix (or converge to the global optima of the non-convex optimization problem) remains largely open.
-In this paper, we partially answer this question by showing that under similar conditions to those used in previous works, many standard optimization algorithms for the factorization based formulation indeed converge to the true low-rank matrix.
+More specifically, the fundamental question of whether these algorithms (including many recently proposed ones) can recover the true low-rank matrix remains largely open.
+In this paper, we partially answer this question by showing that under similar conditions to those used in previous works, many standard optimization algorithms for a factorization based formulation (see \eqref{P1}) indeed converge to the true low-rank matrix (see Theorem \ref{major theorem}).
 Our result applies to a large class of algorithms including gradient descent, SGD and many block coordinate descent type methods such as two-block alternating minimization and block coordinate gradient descent.
+We also show the linear convergence of some of these algorithms (see Theorem \ref{theorem 2: linear convergence} and Corollary \ref{coro: linear convergence for other algorithms}).

-We emphasize that our result should be viewed as a validation of the matrix factorization based formulation rather than a validation of a single algorithm.
-In fact, we prove a property of the problem formulation (see Lemma \ref{lemma main; about local convexity}) that there is no other stationary point in a certain neighborhood of the global optima (i.e.\ the true matrix), thus any locally convergent algorithm that generates a sequence in this neighborhood must converge to the true matrix.{\black We also derive some simple conditions under which an algorithm will generate a sequence in the desired neighborhood (see Proposition \ref{prop: K(delta) condition}).
-It is easy to check that many algorithms including those mentioned above satisfy these conditions (see Claim \ref{Algo 1-3 satisfy conditions} for the validation of some typical algorithms).
+To the best of our knowledge, our result is the first one that analyzes the geometry of matrix factorization in Euclidean space for matrix completion.
+In addition, our result also provides the first recovery guarantee for alternating minimization without resampling (i.e.\ without using independent samples in different iterations).
+Below we elaborate these two contributions in light of the existing works.

-To the best of our knowledge, our result is the first one that provides recovery guarantee for many standard algorithms such as gradient descent, SGD and block coordinate gradient descent.
-In addition, our result also provides the first recovery guarantee for alternating minimization without resampling (i.e.\ without using independent samples in different iterations; see more discussions in the next subsection). }
+1) We analyze the local geometry of the matrix factorization formation (in Euclidean space).
+We argue that the success of many algorithms attributes mostly (or at least partially) to the geometry of the problem, rather than the specific algorithms being used.
+The geometrical property we establish is that the local gradient direction $-\nabla f(x)$ is aligned with the global descent direction $x^* - x$.
+For the classical matrix factorization formulation $\| M - XY^T \|_F^2 $, we develop a novel perturbation analysis to deal with the ambiguity of the factorization.
+For the sampling loss $\|\bP_{\Omega}(M - XY^T) \|_F^2$, an incoherence regularizer (or constraint) is needed, which causes an extra difficulty of analyzing nonconvex constrained optimization.
+Unfortunately, projection to the constraint (or the gradient of the regularizer) is not aligned with the global direction, and we add one more regularizer to ``correct'' the local descent direction.
+A high-level lesson is that regularization may change the geometry of the problem.